 A: This is a coding competition, so your app should have some functionality.

 Q: How many apps can I submit?

 Q: How will our apps be judged?

-A: Your apps will be judged based on quality of the idea; implementation of the idea; and demonstrated excellence of coding and programming skills.
+A: Your apps will be judged based on the quality of the idea; implementation of the idea, and demonstrated excellence in coding and programming skills.

 - Quality of the idea (including creativity and originality)

 - Implementation of the idea (including user experience and design);